 *Both Durning and Tate South Lambeth are to remain open while plans for a new North Lambeth town centre library are developed.

 Upper Norwood – funded by Lambeth and Croydon councils, the building is run as a community space by Upper Norwood Library Trust, with a neighbourhood library service managed by the Council, including 35 hours a week of library staff.

 Waterloo – has moved from current building to the Oasis Centre at 1 Kennington Road, with longer opening hours and a full stock of books.

 Carnegie – temporarily closed from April 2016, the current level of community space will remain, including a neighbourhood library service with librarians on site regularly to lead activities and to ensure that stock is up to date.
-The council has also partnered with Greenwich Leisure Limited, a social enterprise, who will provide health and fitness facilities in the basement of the building. the library will reopen in February 2018.
+The council has also partnered with Greenwich Leisure Limited, a social enterprise, who will provide health and fitness facilities in the basement of the building.
+The library reopened in February 2018.

 2. Carnegie Library - more details

 At a time of such severe financial pressure, the council has a duty to look at the most effective way of saving money while prioritising the services most valuable to residents.
 Carnegie was identified as a building that was not being used to its full potential and there is certainly scope to make the building (including a library provision on site) self-sustainable in partnership with a community group through an Asset Transfer and GLL, the council's leisure provider.